Jennifer Needle, MD, MPH

 Dr. Needle serves as the co-chair of the University of Minnesota Medical Center Ethics Committee.
 She is the co-lead for the MHealth Fairview System Clinical Ethics Program that provides consultative service, education, and policy work for the entire MHealth Fairview system.

 Dr. Needle’s current academic focus is on reducing health disparities in pediatric palliative care.
-She is collaborating with the SoLaHmo partnership for Health and Wellness to utilize a community-based participatory research approach to understand barriers and facilitators to pediatric palliative care in the Somali, Latino/a/x, Hmong, and Native American communities.
+She is collaborating with the SoLaHmo partnership for Health and Wellness to utilize a community-based participatory research approach to understand barriers and facilitators to pediatric palliative care in the Somali, Latino/a/x, and Hmong communities.
 She is funded by the Cambia Health Foundation Sojourn Scholars Palliative Care Leadership Program.
 Dr. Needle’s earlier work focused on adolescent and young adult advance care planning, funded by the American Cancer Society and the Children's Cancer Research Fund.
 She was a co-investigator on the first multi-center randomized control trial of an advance care planning intervention for adolescents and young adults with cancer.

 Dr. Needle has a BA from Washington University in St. Louis in Biology and Political Science and an MPH from Rollins School of Public Health at Emory University.
 Dr. Needle completed her MD at Howard University and Residency in Internal Medicine and Pediatrics and Fellowship in Pediatric Critical Care at Case Western University.
 Additionally, Needle completed a fellowship in Biomedical Ethics at the Oregon Health and Science University.
 Dr. Needle is board certified to practice pediatric critical care medicine and general pediatrics.
 She also holds a certification in Next Steps Advance Care Planning facilitation from the Respecting Choices Program in the Gundersen Health Systems.
 Dr. Needle is completing the Public Leadership Credential from the Harvard Kennedy School with plans to pursue a Masters in Public Affairs.